Websoft9Archive/ansible-onlyoffice/docs/stack-deployment.md

 # Deployment

 **Deployment is to copy the pre-installed ONLYOFFICE package online to your Cloud Server**.
 For example, after the user subscribes ONLYOFFICE on the Cloud Platform, the Platform will automatically copy the ONLYOFFICE to the corresponding Cloud Server.

 - If ONLYOFFICE has been deployed, go to [Initial Installation](/stack-installation.md) to complete the operation.
-- If not, you need to deploy ONLYOFFICE to your cloud server first.
+- If not, you need to deploy ONLYOFFICE to your Cloud Server first.

 We offer two deployment schemes for ONLYOFFICE and results are the same.